 Is It Bad To Check My Credit Score or Credit Reports?

-Reviewing your own credit report and score does not affect your credit because that is a soft inquiry.
-You can continuously check your financial information without negatively affecting your credit history!
+Reviewing your own credit profile and score does not affect your credit because that is a soft inquiry.
+You can continuously check your financial information without negatively affecting your financial history!

 What Information Do Lenders See on My Credit Reports?

 There are three major credit bureaus: Equifax, Experian, and TransUnion.
 Each credit bureau keeps a record of your financial information and provides it to lenders, employers, insurance providers, landlords, etc. However, the Fair Credit Reporting Act (FCRA) requires businesses to have a “permissible purpose” to view a consumer’s credit report.
-This ensures that companies cannot access your personal information without a valid purpose.
 But what personal information can you see on a credit report?

-When a lender checks your report, they can also view your payment history for each account.
+• Payment History — When a lender checks your report, they can also view your payment history for each account.
 Your payment history is crucial, as it directly affects your credit score and eligibility for funding.
 You can improve your payment history on your credit report by setting up automatic payments or bill reminders.
-One missed payment may not affect your credit score by a lot of points, but multiple late payments can drastically decrease your FICO score and cost you a lot of late fees.

-Hard and soft inquiries will appear and remain on your credit report for up to two years.
+• Credit Inquiries — Hard and soft inquiries will appear and remain on your report for up to two years.
 Lenders and credit card issuers can view the company that pulled your information and the date of the inquiry.

-Your public records can also be visible on your credit reports.
+• Public Records — Your public records can also be visible on your credit reports.
 Public records include bankruptcies, liens, and foreclosures.
-Most negative financial information will remain on your credit reports for up to seven years, although the adverse effects on your credit score lessen with time.
+Most negative financial information will remain on your credit reports for up to seven years.

 What Other Financial Activities Affect Credit Scores?